ArfNtz/render/README.md

 - 'render' is around 30 lines of code (View.swift)
 - write reusable web components in a simple way
 - benefit from swift's simple syntax
+- benefit from swift's performances as a machine code compiled langage

 ## The `Flyer` example